adjeielias90/Real-World-Datascience/likelihood_of_user_borrowing_based_on_financial_history/readme.md

 Our job is to develop a model that can identify 'quality' applicants which are good candidates for our loaning service.

-Definition of quality depends on your dataset and what you may consider as a quality applicant based on your dataset.
+Definition of quality depends on your requirements(interests of your employer) ie: a user you may consider as a quality applicant based on your dataset.

 In our case study specifications, quality applicants are those who reach